 If you or your cleaning provider wish to use an alternative disinfectant, you need scientific evidence (from the manufacturer) of the effectiveness of the disinfectant.

-Before purchasing request confirmation the product can destroy:

-- germs such as giardia and cryptosporidium - bacteria such as salmonella and campylobacter - viruses, such as rotavirus, norovirus / Norwalk-like viruses
+Before purchasing request confirmation the product can destroy germs such as giardia and cryptosporidium; bacteria such as salmonella and campylobacter; and viruses, such as rotavirus, and norovirus.